Are You a Kibbe Soft Classic?

 - A naturally defined waist.

 This is not a cinched-in wasp-waist, like Sofia Lauren.
-It’s a more subtle hourglass silhouette.
+It’s a more subtle, gentle hourglass silhouette.
 The waist will slope gradually in and may have an elongated or slightly muscular appearance.
 You may also find it’s easy to keep a trim waist or build upper abs.
 It is possible to be short-waisted and be a Soft Classic too.

-- Slightly fleshy, feminine upper arms.
+- Slightly fleshy, ‘feminine’ upper arms.

 You may find this is the most stubborn area to lose fat from, no matter how much you work out!
+Even the thinnest of soft classics will still have a little volume on their upper arms.

 - Rounded shoulder caps.